 You can do this by booking an appointment through the national booking service at www.nhs.uk/covid-vaccination or by calling 119 anytime between 7am -11pm, seven days a week (free of charge).

 If a suitable slot is not available through the national booking service, you can also call your GP practice to request one.

-In addition to the GP led appointments, some appointment slots are also bookable through the national covid-19 vaccine booking system at www.nhs.uk/covid-vaccination.
-This allows eligible patients to book an appointment at a regional mass vaccination centre, or at some local community pharmacies and some hospital sites.
+In addition to these GP-led vaccination centres, some appointment slots are also bookable through the national NHS Covid-19 vaccination booking system at www.nhs.uk/covidvaccine.
+This allows eligible patients to book an appointment at a regional mass vaccination centre, or at some local community pharmacies and hospital sites.

-We are not currently publicising vaccine centre locations because you can’t just drop in for a vaccination – you will be told where to go when you are given your appointment slot.
+We are not currently publicising vaccine centre locations because you can’t just drop in for a vaccination at most sites – instead you will be told where to go when you are given your appointment slot.

 If you are invited to attend a vaccination by a local GP-led vaccination centre, you could be contacted either by phone call, or by text message - depending on what contact information you have provided to your GP practice.

-Alternatively, you could receive a letter from the NHS COVID-19 Vaccination Booking Service which allows you to book an appointment online or over the phone.
-This service will offer you an appointment at a number of sites, including one of three Liverpool pharmacies, or the nearest mass vaccination centre in St Helens.
+You could also receive a letter from the NHS COVID-19 Vaccination Booking Service which allows you to book an appointment online or over the phone at a number of sites, including at some pharmacies, hospital sites, or the nearest mass vaccination centre in St Helens.

-However, we know that travelling further to receive a vaccine isn’t an appropriate option for everyone, so if a suitable appointment isn't available through this booking service – you can also wait for your local GP-led service to get in touch with you if you prefer.
+If a suitable appointment isn't available through this booking service – you can also wait for your local GP-led service to get in touch with an appointment closer to home if you prefer.